haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 ```
 You'd better have *wget* command installed so that to download pretrained models.

-### Use pretrained model
+### 1.2 Use pretrained model
+To use the pretrained model to conduct music source separation.
 You can run the following demo.
 If it's the first time you run this program, it will automatically download the pretrained models.

 ```shell
 # <input-wav-file-path> is the .wav file to be separated